Phone:

 Written/Edited by Dr. Stefan Pellenz, PhD

-Exosomes are small (50-120nm) endosome derived extracellular microvesicles (EMV).
-They can contain a vast array of different proteins depending on their host cell which, and their components are further modulated by cellular state (e.g. stress or activation, or inhibition of specific signaling pathways).
+Exosomes are extracellular microvesicles (EMV) excreted by most cells involved in intercellular communication.
+They are present in bodily fluids and can contain a vast array of different proteins depending on their host cell.
+Their content is further modulated by the cellular state such as stress or activation, or inhibition of specific signaling pathways.
+This makes exosomes excellent biomarkers for liquid biopsies e.g. in cancer diagnosis.

 exosome biogenesis and protein markers

-Exosomes were first observed in the early 1980s in the culture media of reticulocytes.
-They are produced in inward budding multivesicular bodies (MVBs).
-The resulting intra-luminal vesicles (ILV) are then released through exocytosis into the extracellular space.
-Based on early observations of this phenomena, the term “exosomes” was coined for such vesicles.
-Exosomes share similar topology to the plasma membrane and are released by virtually all cell types and have been confirmed in all bodily fluids (see Fig. A).
+Exosomes are small (50-120nm) endosome-derived extracellular microvesicles (EMV) that play a crucial role in intercellular communication by transporting various biomolecules, such as proteins, lipids, and nucleic acids, between cells.
+They were first observed in the early 1980s in the culture media of reticulocytes.
+The term exosome is based on the observation that they are released through exocytosis into the extracellular media.
+Exosomes share similar topology to the plasma membrane and are released by virtually all cell types and have been confirmed in all bodily fluids.

 Get our exosome marker poster!

-By clicking on the link below, you can download a copy of our Exosome poster as a PNG file.
+By clicking on the link below, you can download a copy of our Exosome poster in PDF format.

 Download a Copy